M2H-MX: Multi-Task Semantic and Geometric Perception for Real-Time Monocular 3D Scene Graph Construction: Methodology

+The first stage extracts dense features from a frozen DINOv3 encoder~\cite{simeoni2025dinov3}.
+In Fig.~\ref{fig:m2h_hmx_overview}, MEViT denotes the Memory-Efficient Vision Transformer blocks used inside the DINOv3 encoder.
+For input $I_t$, selected encoder layers $\mathcal{L}$ produce hidden states $\{H^\ell\}_{\ell\in\mathcal{L}}$.
+Each $H^\ell$ contains patch tokens $H^\ell_{\mathrm{patch}}\in\mathbb{R}^{N\times D}$, where $N=(H/p)(W/p)$ is the number of image patches, $p$ is the patch size, and $D$ is the encoder embedding dimension.

-To adapt the foundation model to dense prediction while preserving generalization, all backbone weights are frozen and Low-Rank Adaptation (LoRA) modules are applied only to the last 12 transformer blocks (layers 13--24), targeting the QKV and MLP projections.
-For a linear projection $W$, LoRA introduces a low-rank update
+To adapt the frozen encoder with few trainable parameters, LoRA~\cite{hu2021lora} is applied to the query-key-value (QKV) and multilayer perceptron (MLP) projections of the final 12 transformer blocks.
+For a frozen projection $W_0$, LoRA uses